-Information Sessions ND Tuesday, Sept.
-15 7 pm Montgomery Theatre 1st floor LaFortune Wednesday, Sept.
-16 SMC 7 pm 304 Haggar EVERYONE WELCOME "At J.P.
+"At J.P.
 Morgan, systems professionals are part business person, theoretician, and technician."
 As a leading global financial institution, J.P.
 Morgan is among the most sophisticated users of the most advanced information and communications systems.
 And as a firm at the forefront of a rapidly changing industry, we are continuously involved in the design and implementation of innovative systems for complex worldwide financial applications.
 If your goal is a career in systems, J.P.
 Morgan has rewarding opportunities to offer both technical and non-technical majors.
-They begin with comprehensive classroom and on-the-job instruction and lead to a choice of options ranging from technical information Presentation specializations to management. specializations to management.
+They begin with comprehensive classroom and on-the-job instruction and lead to a choice of options ranging from technical Information Presentation specializations to management.
 If you'd like to know more about J.P.
 Morgan, please meet with us at the time and place indicated.

-Monday, September 28 6:00-8:00 PM Morris Inn Notre Dame Room JPMorgan Student-alumnae tailgater to highlight weekend events By MIMI TUOHY Staff Writer A student-alumnae tailgater will highlight the scheduled events of the annual Saint Board Mary's Alumnae weekend at Saint Mary's College, Smith Hashagen, vice president of Student Affairs, told the programming board at a meeting Monday night.
-'This weekend the Saint Mary's Alumnae Board will be on campus attending various meetings and receptions,' Hashagen said.
-The schedevents will begin Thursday night with a reception in Riedinger House for the Alumnae Board and Student Government members.
+Monday, September 28 6:00-8:00 PM Morris Inn Notre Dame Room JPMorgan Tuesday, September 15, 1987 By MIMI TUOHY Staff Writer A student-alumnae tailgater will highlight the scheduled events of the annual Saint Board Alumnae Mary's weekend at Saint Mary's Col-lege, Smith Hashagen, vice president of Student Affairs, told the programming board at a meeting Monday night.
+"This weekend the Saint Mary's Alumnae Board will be on campus attending various meetings and receptions,' The sched Hashagen said. events will begin uled Thursday night with a reception in Riedinger House for the Alumnae Board and Student Government members.
 The Alumnae Board will attend meetings on Friday before the Saturday tailgater on Haggar Terrace from 10 a.m. to 2 p.m.
-"We (the student government) hope that the Alumnae Board members enjoy themselves and feel at home again at Saint Mary's.
-The tailgater is a great way for the students to meet the alumnae on campus and we are looking forward to a great turnout," Hashagen In other business, Traditional Events Commissioner Mary Carol Cahill announced Haggar. the annual Saint Mary's Fall Fest will begin on Wednesday, That night's events will all take place at Haggar.
-Included is a movie in the parlor, musical entertainment by John Kennedy in the Chameleon Room and The Hit Man on the ter- The bookstore will also be open for a "midnight madness" sale.
+"We (the student govern-ment) hope that the Alumnae Board members enjoy themselves and feel at home again at Saint Mary's.
+The tailgater is a great way for the students to meet the alumnae on campus and we are looking forward to a great turnout," Hashagen said.
+In other business, Traditional Events Commissioner Mary Carol Cahill announced ------ the annual Saint Mary's Fall Fest will begin on Wednesday, Sept.
+30. That night's events will all take place at Haggar.
+Included is a movie in the parlor, musical entertainment by John Kennedy in the Chameleon Room and The Hit Man on the terrace.
+The bookstore will also be open for a "midnight madness" sale.
 There will be an admission price of one dollar.
 "We want to set the tone to give everybody a taste of Saint Mary's and what is planned for this year.
 All of these events that are scheduled will be offered separately later."
 Cahill explained.
 The annual Fall Fest beer gardens will take place on Thursday, October 1st, at Saint Mary's.
 Cahill hopes that all students of legal drinking age will attend.
 Julie Wagner, Freshman Class Adviser, announced that elections for the Freshman class will be held on September 29th.
-Any students interested in entering on a ticket for President/Vice-President must attend a mandatory meeting tonight or tomorrow night in
+Any students interested in entering on a ticket for President/Vice-President must attend a mandatory meeting tonight or tomorrow night in Haggar.

-Opening the door to more music

-The Observer/Suzanne Poch

-The Cellar opened the year at its new location in the basement of LaFortune.

-ATTENTION SENIORS: §

-THE LOCATION FOR SENIOR PORTRAITS HAS BEEN CHANGED TO THE NEW ORLEANS ROOM--1ST FLOOR LA FORTUNE.

-If you missed signups see the secretary at the information desk outside of the New Orleans Room between 12:00 & 8:00 pm.
+Opening the door to more music The Observer/Suzanne Poch The Cellar opened the year at its new location in the basement of LaFortune.
+ATTENTION SENIORS: THE LOCATION FOR SENIOR PORTRAITS HAS BEEN CHANGED TO THE NEW ORLEANS ROOM--1ST FLOOR LA FORTUNE.
+If you missed signups see the secretaru at the information desk outside of the New Orleans Room between 12:00 & 8:00 pm.

-THRU

-NAUGLES®

-DRI

-HOUR

-24

-HOUR

-272-5455

 TO YOUR DORM!!